• Skip to primary navigation

 The Echelon EX-8s can glam up your home gym with a dual-flywheel design outfitted with LEDs you can customize by color, tempo, and brightness.
 The 24-inch touchscreen is curved to offer a deeper sense of immersion during classes on the Echelon Fit app.

-Athletes come in all shapes and sizes, and finding the right equipment for your body type is one of the most difficult aspects of navigating the fitness market.
+Athletes come in all shapes and sizes, and finding the right equipment for your body type can be one of the most difficult aspects of navigating the fitness market.
 For heavier riders, we like the Echelon Connect EX-8s, which has a 300-pound weight capacity and a flexing frame that can promote a lower-impact workout by absorbing some of the shock when users rise out of the seat.

 A BarBend tester riding the Echelon Connect EX-8s.